-- Will verify whether or not the existing school premise has enough land to accommodate the additional classrooms, separate toilets for boys and girls and carry out any other land-based improvements. - Where lands available within the school premise are not adequate, the verifiers will identify owners of the lands adjacent to the schools, particularly of which that would be most suited for the required civil works.
+- DPE/LGED will verify whether or not the existing school premise has enough land to accommodate the additional classrooms, separate toilets for boys and girls and carry out any other land-based improvements. - Where lands available within the school premise are not adequate, the verifiers will identify owners of the lands adjacent to the schools, particularly of which that would be most suited for the required civil works.
 In consulting the concerned landowners, they will explore the following sequenced options with much greater emphasis on the first.
-(These options are elaborated in Section C of the SMF). - Voluntary Donation: Whether the landowners would be willing to donate the required land area on voluntary basis.
-(This may require a good deal persuasion by DPE/UEO and the communities.) - Purchase on "Willing Buyer-Seller" Basis: As an alternative to time-consuming acquisition, whether the landowners would offer the land on "willing buyer-seller" basis to DPE at current a market price or at a price acceptable to them. - Legal Acquisition: Where none of these above two options works, DPE may decide for acquisition depending on how important the civil works are.
-(The verifiers will inform the landowners about the long and complex legal process in claiming compensation from the acquisition authority.) - 20.
-For existing schools, consultations will place most emphasis on voluntary donation and direct purchase on "willing buyer-seller" basis.
-There are specific guidelines in Section C for
+(These options are elaborated in section C of the SMF). - a) Voluntary Donation: Whether the landowners would be willing to donate the required land area on voluntary basis.
+(This may require a good deal of persuasion by DPE/UEO and the communities.) - b) Purchase on "Willing Buyer-Seller" Basis: As an alternative to time-consuming acquisition, whether the landowners would offer the land on "willing buyer-seller" basis to DPE at current a market price or at a price acceptable to them. - c) Legal Acquisition: Where none of these above two options works, DPE may decide for acquisition depending on how important the civil works are.
+(The verifiers will inform the landowners about the long and complex legal process in claiming compensation from the acquisition authority.)